ModusToolbox Project Creator Guide¶

 You can enter text with spaces, and they are treated as separate search terms.
 You can also use a quoted phrase, such as “psoc 6”, which is treated as a single term.

 The Select Application page also provides an Import button to select other applications you may have created or received from a colleague.
-After clicking the button, in the Select Folder dialog, select only examples that are supported by the BSP you selected for this application.
-Then, the example will be shown in the with all the other applications.
+After clicking the Import button, the Find Directory dialog opens.
+Navigate to the appropriate directory containing the application to import and click Choose.

 Create an Application¶